The Hoodlum (1951 film): Critical response

-Film critic Dennis Schwartz generally liked the film due to the work of actor Lawrence Tierney, writing, "The Hoodlum is a gangster film which passes for film noir because of the protagonist's dark nature, lack of loyalty and violent anti-social behavior ...
+Ozus World Movie Review film critic Dennis Schwartz generally liked the film due to the work of actor Lawrence Tierney, writing in 2005, "The Hoodlum is a gangster film which passes for film noir because of the protagonist's dark nature, lack of loyalty and violent anti-social behavior ...
 The cheaply made film tells an old story and adds nothing fresh, but it was presented with force.
 Aside from Lawrence Tierney's finely tuned, menacing performance, and Lisa Golm's Oscar-worthy deathbed scene, the acting was sub par.
 It was Tierney's performance that kept the film alive in the tradition of the old-fashioned gangsters like those portrayed by Cagney and Robinson."